-Andrew Davis specialises in personal injury (particularly claims which are high value / complex), commercial and IT, insurance and property damage.
+Andrew specialises in personal injury (particularly claims which are high value / complex), product liability, commercial and IT, insurance and property damage.
 His approach combines getting firmly to grips with the detail of each case whilst always keeping in sharp focus the tactical and financial advantages to be gained or sought.
 He acts for both Claimants and Defendants in the fields of insurance, property damage and personal injury and for both clients and IT specialists / contractors in the IT field.

 He regularly assists in the preparation of and appears at mediations in each of his areas of practice.

-Andrew has been recognised by the Legal 500 as the Personal Injury & Clinical Negligence Junior of the Year in the Legal 500’s 2019 Awards.
-He has also been nominated as Personal Injury Junior of the Year in the Chambers & Partners 2019 Awards.
+Andrew has been recognised by the Legal 500 as the Personal Injury & Clinical Negligence Junior of the Year in the Legal 500 2019 Awards.
+He was also nominated for Personal Injury Junior of the Year in the Chambers & Partners 2019 Awards.